GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 * **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
 In this solution, you use the open messaging integration, Architect inbound message flow, integration, queues, and message routing in Genesys Cloud.
 * **Amazon API Gateway** - An AWS service for using APIs in a secure and scalable environment.
 In this solution, the API Gateway exposes a REST endpoint that is protected by an API key.
 Requests that come to the gateway are forwarded to an AWS Lambda function.
 * **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
-In this solution, AWS Lambda processes requests that come through the Amazon API Gateway and calls the Amazon Comprehend endpoint.
+In this solution, AWS Lambda processes the requests that come through the Amazon API Gateway and forwards to Genesys Cloud.
 * **AWS DynamoDB** - A fully managed NoSQL database service offered by Amazon Web Services.
 The service supports key-valued cloud services and data structures designed to run high-performance applications at any scale.

 ## Prerequisites